MOUNT PEAK "SENTINEL"

 What differentiates it from other Napa Cabernets?

 Unlike "valley floor" wines, Sentinel uses hillside grapes.
-This produces smaller berries with a higher concentration of tannins and vibrant acidity that gives it significantly superior longevity.
+This produces smaller berries with higher tannin concentration and vibrant acidity, giving it much greater longevity.

 Is it a wine to drink now?

-It is enjoyable today with prolonged decantation, but its structure is designed to evolve and soften over the next 15 to 20 years.
+It is enjoyable today with prolonged decanting, but its structure is designed to evolve and soften over the next 15 to 20 years.